ThePalaceProject/library-registry/README.md

 make up
 ```

-Alternatively, if you want to keep a terminal attached to the running containers so you can see their output, use:
+Alternatively, if you want to keep a terminal attached to the running containers, so you can see their output, use:

 ```shell
 make up-watch